BWBR - Camp Spring Lake-Rosemount, MN

 Join us at Camp Spring Lake to explore and learn about the beauty and life of the Big Woods, Big Rivers (BWBR) biome.
 The Camp Spring Lake Retreat Center is located at the Lower Spring Lake Park Trailhead in Spring Lake Park Reserve.
 This park holds many stories about the natural and human history of our state, and will be our meeting place for this BWBR biome course.
 We’ll delve into the natural and cultural history of Minnesota’s deciduous forest biome including the plant and animal communities, geology, and hydrology of the area.
 Participants of this course will also gain a deeper understanding of how individuals can play an active role in facilitating and improving the connection between people and nature.
 In addition to indoor and outdoor classroom learning, participants will complete a group service project in partnership with the host organizations.

 During the course, there will be many group and individual activities, including hands on learning opportunities and outdoor adventures.
-We will go on two full day field trips (8 am-4 pm on March 25 and April 29) where we will visit hidden places, natural areas, and historical landmarks in and around the metro area and discover the cultural and natural history of Minnesota’s big woods and big rivers.
+We will go on two field trips where we will visit hidden places, natural areas, and historical landmarks in and around the metro area and discover the cultural and natural history of Minnesota’s big woods and big rivers.

 Take the course to become a Master Naturalist Volunteer and join a team of Minnesotans who are dedicated to conservation education and service within their communities.
 The Minnesota Master Naturalist program is one of the best ways to familiarize yourself with the unique and exciting aspects of the world around us.